 Confidentiality is a fundamental aspect of the mediation process, and it plays a crucial role in fostering an environment that encourages open communication and constructive problem-solving.
 Confidentiality in mediation is recognised and enforced under Section 22 of the Mediation Act, 2023.

 Mediation is an informal process that is not bound by rules and procedures.
 Quick resolution is therefore possible – sometimes in a day!
 With pendency in Indian courts exceeding 500 lakh cases, Mediation provides the opportunity to resolve disputes in a short duration of time.

-The SIDRA Survey was conducted across 25 countries to assess the effectiveness of mediation as compared to other dispute resolution mechanisms.
-Mediation was rated most favourable with respect to speed, costs, impartiality and indirect costs by businesses and law professionals around the world.
+The Singapore International Dispute Resolution Academy(SIDRA) conducted a survey in 2022 across 25 countries to assess the effectiveness of mediation as compared with other dispute resolution processes.
+Mediation was found to be most favourable with respect to speed, costs and impartiality.
+Click to download the SIDRA Survey

 Since resolution is found quickly in mediation, it is significantly less expensive than litigation and arbitration.
 Mediation is found to be at least 90% less expensive than litigation in courts.
 Our Senior mediator, Rukmini Menon has done a detailed time-cost analysis of mediation vis-à-vis litigation for a medium value money recovery dispute.
 Click to download the study

 The focus of mediation is resolution and not the determination of right/wrong.
 The collaborative nature of the process helps parties find win-win outcomes as opposed to the win-lose results of the adversarial process.
 Relationships are therefore protected.